-32. EPA has established an Administrative Record which contains the documents that form the basis for the issuance of this Order.
+33. EPA has established an Administrative Record which contains the documents that form the basis for the issuance of this Order.
 An index of the Administrative Order is attached hereto as Appendix 2.
-To request an electronic copy of the Administrative Record please contact Christopher Thompson at Thompson.
-Christopher @epa.gov.
+Following issuance of the Initial Order, Respondent requested an electronic copy of the Administrative Record.
+EPA satisfied this request by transmitting the Administrative Record to Respondent.
+To request an electronic copy of the Administrative Record for this Order please contact Christopher Thompson at Thompson.Christopher@epa.gov.